raysinensis/color_repel/README.md

 # Repel visually similar colors away for colorblind users

 For work (single cell RNA-seq) I make and look at countless plots.
-Though most packages attempt to be colorblind-aware/friendly, I often find results uninterpretable when over a handful of colors are used. scatterHatch, adding different hatch patterns to clusters on top of colors, can help, but perhaps a simpler solution can be used -- avoid using visually similar colors next to each other (ie. on a UMAP, neighboring clusters should never be light yellow and slightly darker yellow).
+Though most packages attempt to be colorblind-aware/friendly, I often find results uninterpretable when over a handful of colors are used.
+Some helpful strategies include: scatterHatch, adding different hatch patterns to clusters on top of colors; ggtrace; plotly interactivity; etc. But perhaps a simpler solution can be used -- avoid using visually similar colors next to each other (ie. on a UMAP, neighboring clusters should never be light yellow and slightly darker yellow).

 # How this works